peterjc/thapbi-pict/docs/microalgal_mock/presence_absence.rst

 Trebouxia sp.
 CCAP 213/3                          14   0   4   3
 ================================================= ==== === === ==

-Very similar, but this time *Thalassiosira pseudonana* is missing, and *Ochromonas sp.* UTEX is low.
-The authors did not see this, likely using the THAPBI PICT default minimum abundance threshold of 100 reads has excluded it.
+Very similar, but this time *Thalassiosira pseudonana* is missing with the default strict ``onebp`` classifier - and the authors did not report its absense.
+The reason for this is discussed shortly.

-Next ``V8V9.samples.onebp.xlsx`` and focus on the mock community rows (yellow background).
+Open ``V8V9.samples.onebp.xlsx`` and focus on the mock community rows (yellow background).
 Again, in the following screen shot we have sorted the columns into freshwater (six in pale blue) and marine (five in dark blue):